mdj2812/NESSimulator/README.md

 ## Demo

 There is a little demo for processor 6502.
 It is based on [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) -- another project from OneLoneCoder.
-It could print out all registers, status flags, RAM and stack info.
-The demo is just a little program which calculates the product of 3 and 10.
+On the right side, it prints out all registers, status flags and stack pointer.
+On the left side, it looks like an old fashioned TV with no-signal.

 ## Tests